Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - Ability to filter profiles to meet needs.
 - Can provide profile info including competancy and experiance in programming languages.
 - Readable and aesthetically pleasing on all devices.
+- Able to recommend articles.
+- Can add multiple links to articles.

 ---